Making a difference

 Reducing social isolation & improving digital confidence

-For the past year we've been working with a great group of voluntary organisations helping people in East Kent to learn new digital skills and grow their confidence in technology.
+Last year we worked with a great group of voluntary organisations helping people in East Kent to learn new digital skills and grow their confidence in technology.

 Check out our Social Return on Investment which evidences the impact this project has had on the people that took part.